0xAX/linux-insides/Booting/linux-bootstrap-6.md

 		 mem_avoid[MEM_AVOID_ZO_RANGE].size);
 ```

-At the beginning of the `mem_avoid_init` function tries to avoid memory region that is used for current kernel decompression.
-We fill an entry from the `mem_avoid` array with the start and size of such region and call the `add_identity_map` function which should build identity mapped pages for this region.
-The `add_identity_map` function is defined in the [arch/x86/boot/compressed/kaslr_64.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr_64.c) source code file and looks:
+THe `mem_avoid_init` function first tries to avoid memory regions currently used to decompress the kernel.
+We fill an entry from the `mem_avoid` array with the start address and the size of the relevant region and call the `add_identity_map` function, which  builds the identity mapped pages for this region.
+The `add_identity_map` function is defined in the [arch/x86/boot/compressed/kaslr_64.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr_64.c) source code file and looks like this:

 ```C
 void add_identity_map(unsigned long start, unsigned long size)